-Project Description: This project involves replacing an old and undersized culvert on the 400 block of Broad Street.
+Project Description: This project involved replacing an old and undersized culvert on the 400 block of Broad Street.

-Project Background: The inadequate culvert has been responsible for previous overtopping of the road.
+Project Background: The inadequate culvert was responsible for previous overtopping of the road.
 This site has been included in previous Town flood studies by Sungate Design.

 Status: Complete.
 Construction was completed in December.
+The only possible remaining work is replanting if there is plant mortality from the initial planting.

 Fiscal and Staffing Considerations: The engineering cost \$50k and construction cost \$136k.
-There will be minimal staff impact with project closeout.
+No additional staff impacts are anticipated.